 Alice clicks the ‘Record’ button and records for 60 seconds

-Once finished recording, Alice writes a description and tags her location, the date, and several custom tags (any text she wants)
+Once finished recording, reviews and edits the transcription of her recording, optionally tags her location or other custom tags (any text she wants).

-Alice hits the ‘Save’ button on the day’s page, input (audio file, description, tags, etc) is sent from client to the Microsoft Azure API
+Alice hits the ‘Save’ button on the day’s page, and her input (audio file, tags, etc) is sent from client to the backend of the application.

-Input is then save in storage to be called upon by the Database Service to be loaded into a page again when the user visits this same day’s page again
+The backend of the application creates a record in the database for the recording, populating the date, creator, URL, tags, and transcript field automatically.

-Figure 2.
+Figure 4.
 Sequence diagram of making a recording and setting a tag